The Reputation – State of the Nation · 2026

 Rated.

 The most comprehensive study of UK estate agent reputation ever published.
-20,061 offices, 19,239 Google-validated, every postcode area in the country.
+20,061 offices, every postcode area in the country.

-Reputation State of the Nation 2026 — report cover TRUSTED AGENT — 2026 REPORT Reputation State of the Nation UK Estate Agent Reviews & Performance THE DATASET 20,061 UK offices 19,239 Google-validated 122 postcode areas PUBLISHED 17 MAY 2026 — KERFUFFLE
+The Reputation – State of the Nation 2026 — report cover TRUSTED AGENT — 2026 REPORT Reputation State of the Nation UK Estate Agent Reviews & Performance THE DATASET 20,061 UK offices 122 postcode areas 2.88M Google reviews PUBLISHED 17 MAY 2026 — KERFUFFLE

 Get the full report